zakiyousufi/web-class/README.md

 # web-class
-This is a DEMOrepo for practcing HTML and CSS
+This is a DEMO repo for practcing HTML and CSS